 Life books is separate from Time Life.
 Time Inc. sold Time-Life, the maker of series books (and those nostalgic music CDs) to Strauss Zelnick’s Ripplewood Holdings/ Direct Holdings Worldwide in January of 2004.
 Time Life was the global music and video direct marketing subsidiary of Time Inc., and was once known for gorgeous book series, including Lincoln Barnett’s The World We Live In, The Old West and The Ascent of Man.

-An addendum: Time Inc. has done a good job of preserving the brand goodwill of Life.
+An addendum: Time Inc. has done a decent job of preserving the brand goodwill of Life.
 Their press release describes the mission.

 LIFE Books vigorously carries on the traditions of excellence in photography, in journalism, and in telling the story of our country and our world which began with LIFE magazine in 1936 by founding editor and publisher, Henry R. Luce.
 LIFE Books publishes six to as many as 10 hard- and soft-cover books each year, as well as new volumes of the New York Times #1 Best Seller LIFE: Picture Puzzle.
 LIFE Books is charged with forwarding the legacy of the great American magazine, and this is a charge it takes seriously.